 How to Create and Test Your Business Name

-- What problems does your business help them solve?
+- What problems does your company help them solve?

-Now take these answers and formulate a list of 5 to 7 names.
-Once you've chosen a name, it's time to put it to the test.
-Visualize your target audience and ask yourself the following questions:
+Now take these answers and formulate a list of five to seven potential company names.
+Consider the characteristics that make up your target audience and ask yourself the following questions about each of your potential names:

 - Does it read quickly and clearly?